-Visit Chateau d'Azay-le-Rideau in the Loire Valley
+Visit Chateau d'Azay-le-Rideau

 The Azay-le-Rideau chateau, to the south-east of Tours in the heart of the Loire Valley, is a very pretty castle standing in the calm waters of the Indre river and surrounded by parkland and open woodland.
 Balzac romantically described it as 'a facetted diamond set in the Indre'.